 The first step in building the acceleration hierarchy is to divide the primitives in each mesh over a coarse uniform grid called the geometry grid.
 Voxels in the geometry grid may contain a couple thousand triangles which are stored contiguously on disk (with a cache to keep recently accessed voxels in system memory).
 The geometry grid thus helps group primitives in memory based on their spatial locality.
 For each non-empty voxel another uniform grid is constructed that acts as acceleration grid.
-Finally, another uniform grid is constructed to geometry voxels this conceptually creates a two-level hierarchy.
+Finally, another uniform grid is constructed over the whole scene, storing pointers to geometry grid voxels in the voxels.
+By pointing directly to geometry voxels this conceptually creates a two-level hierarchy.